 Why?
 My ex has zero understanding of infection prevention and is blightfully unaware.
 For example, In spite of treating personal hygiene like a Martian tale, his immune system has built up resistance, and so he never gets violent food poisoning.
 Thus he can throw all caution to the wind, and be exasperated that I won’t do the same.
 When we started dating, I suggested we get tested for STIs before getting sexually involved.
 He rejected the idea stating he was sure he was ‘clean’ (without any proof) but if I insisted, I should do the tests alone as that would cover the both of us.
 (What!?!)
 When it came to birth control, I pointed out that since we were not financially ready to start having children, we would need to take birth control seriously especially as getting married and moving in together would mean more frequent sex.
 All of a sudden, he was Catholic (and did not approve of birth control).
 He also insisted the probability of pregnancy didn’t change in spite of the more frequent sex (face palm).
 The list of utterly ludicrous arguments goes on.
 Yes it was pure chaos right from day one.
 Hence the PTSD.

-Over half of the heterosexual relationships I’ve been privy to usually have women who are risk averse, with a general grasp of 1 + 1 = 2, and all the consequences therein.
+Over half of the heterosexual relationships I’ve been privy to usually have women who are risk averse, with a general grasp of the logic that one plus one equals two (1 + 1 = 2), and all the consequences therein.
 The men on the other hand usually seem to have a bigger risk appetite, and get a rush at the prospect of completely ignoring logic and consequence because it doesn’t apply to them, OR trying to get 1 + 1 = 225.
 This applies to everything from healthy eating to infidelity (I’m being overly simplistic and there is of course more nuance, but you get the gist).
 Mix this with the heavy societal pressure on women to bend no matter what, and women are usually at the mercy of whatever bad decisions their partners make, regardless of their own best efforts to the contrary.
 For instance, I was constantly in fear of getting an STI either from his poor hygiene or his societally permitted promiscuity.
 Unfortunately, I am not the only woman that has such issues, far from it.

 Here are 3 stories that got my blood boiling: